Industrial organizations are under increasing pressure to become more efficient and transparent to meet global competition.

 In the push to net zero, the imperative to design, build and operate plants more efficiently and cost-effectively will not suddenly become secondary.
 In fact, according to McKinsey, there is a direct, two-way correlation between efficiency and sustainability.
 Digitally integrated workflows on the cloud–a Digital Twin approach–is a key enabler to achieve both.
 But what does that mean for the thousands of plants built 10, 20, or even 50 years ago when integrating data digitally wasn't even a thought in the drafting room?

-Join Greg Pada, Portfolio Director, Aveva and Petroleum Economist on 8 April for a 1-hour session where he will share prime opportunities for extracting real value from Digital Twins at the various phases of your asset’s lifecycle – from capital projects through to operations and maintenance – and practical steps you can take today to start your digital twin journey with the data you already have.
+Join on-demand Greg Pada, Portfolio Director, Aveva and Petroleum Economist for a 1-hour session where he shared prime opportunities for extracting real value from Digital Twins at the various phases of your asset’s lifecycle – from capital projects through to operations and maintenance – and practical steps you can take today to start your digital twin journey with the data you already have.

 Listen to this webcast on-demand to learn how to build the right strategy with a supporting methodology to measure CO2 savings and enable operators to be transparent as well as to provide investors with a future proof business model.

 The last 12 months have been difficult even by the turbulent historical standards of the oil industry.
-As we move into 2021, we are pleased to present this webcast in association with OilX, winners of the Petroleum Economist Energy Advisory of the Year in the PE Awards 2020.
+We are pleased to have presented this webcast in association with OilX, winners of the Petroleum Economist Energy Advisory of the Year in the PE Awards 2020.

 Digital Twin is no longer a buzzword in the industrial world, but something every modern player is implementing to modernize both their capital project and operational asset strategies.
 But what the industry hasn’t aligned on is this: What is a true digital twin, and how can it be utilized to extract value across the asset lifecycle?